wcko87/beatoraja-english-guide/BMS-Overview.md

 This rule is usually enforced to restrict BMS songs to original compositions by the community.
 The next section gives a general idea of the structure of the community.

+To find out where to download BMS songs, refer to [Downloading Songs](Downloading-Songs#where-do-i-find-songs).

 # BMS Community